Bad weather, landslides and storms in Northern Italy. Deaths in Switzerland and France. Video

 The situation is also critical in Macugnaga, in Verbano Cusio Ossola.
 A stream that runs through the town has overflowed and flooded the road leading to the center, preventing access at the Staffa level.
 Teams of firefighters, Alpine rescue and volunteers from the Regional Coordination are operating.
 There is no electricity for about 1,500 users, for which the Enel operations center has arranged for personnel to be sent to allow the restoration of the service, which is complicated by the enlargement of some cabins.
 At the moment, about 500 have been restored.

-The situation is also critical due to bad weather in the Aosta Valley, where, due to the flooding of several streams and the fall of some debris flows, the town of Cogne has been isolated since yesterday evening.
-Two helicopter rescue operations were carried out to save a family with a small child and other people isolated due to bad weather and landslides.
-Cervinia is also isolated, where a landslide blocked the regional road and several houses and businesses were flooded after a stream overflowed.
-A campsite was evacuated: guests were distributed among the various accommodation facilities in the area.
+Critical situation due to bad weather also in Valle d’Aosta, where, due to the flooding of several streams and the fall of some debris flows, the town of Cogne has been isolated since yesterday evening.
+Two helicopter rescue operations were carried out to rescue a family with a small child and other people isolated due to bad weather and landslides.
+Cervinia was also isolated, where a landslide blocked the regional road and several houses and businesses were flooded after a torrent overflowed.
+A campsite evacuated: the guests were distributed among the various accommodation facilities in the area.

-State road 26 ‘della Valle D’Aosta’ is temporarily closed to traffic due to the flooding of the Dora Baltea river, between km 50.600 and 56 in the Bard area.
-Anas staff, the Fire Department and the police are on site to manage the emergency and to reopen the state road to traffic as soon as full safety conditions for users in transit are restored.
+The state road 26 ‘of the Aosta Valley’ is temporarily closed to traffic due to the flooding of the Dora Baltea river, at the height between km 50,600 and 56 in the Bard area.
+Anas staff, the Fire Brigade and the police are on site to manage the emergency and to reopen the state road to traffic as soon as full safety conditions are restored for users in transit.

 Violent storm in the Canton of Ticino, two dead